erickgunawan99/incremental-enrich-iceberg-table/README.md

 **This project demonstrates a production-grade Data Lakehouse architecture using Apache Iceberg, Apache Spark, and Airflow.
 It features automated data quality enforcement with Great Expectations (GX) and an incremental enrichment pattern.**
-1. Pre-Orchestration Setup (Bootstrap Phase)
-  Before the Airflow DAG takes over, the environment is initialized to establish the Lakehouse schema and reference data.
+1. Pre-Orchestration Setup (Bootstrap Phase): Before the Airflow DAG takes over, the environment is initialized to establish the Lakehouse schema and reference data.

-    * Key Setup Steps:
+  Key Setup Steps:

     1. Infrastructure: Spinning up the stack via Docker Compose (Spark, Airflow, MinIO).